carbon-language/carbon-lang/clang/docs/UndefinedBehaviorSanitizer.rst

      unsigned overflow in C++.
 You can use ``-fsanitize=shift-base`` or ``-fsanitize=shift-exponent`` to check only left-hand side or right-hand side of shift operation, respectively.
-  -  ``-fsanitize=signed-integer-overflow``: Signed integer overflow,
+  -  ``-fsanitize=signed-integer-overflow``: Signed integer overflow, where the result of a signed integer computation cannot be represented in its type.
-     including all the checks added by ``-ftrapv``, and checking for overflow in signed division (``INT_MIN / -1``).
+     This includes all the checks covered by ``-ftrapv``, as well as checks for signed division overflow (``INT_MIN/-1``), but not checks for lossy implicit conversions performed after the computation (see ``-fsanitize=implicit-conversion``).
+Both of these two issues are handled by ``-fsanitize=implicit-conversion`` group of checks.
   -  ``-fsanitize=unreachable``: If control flow reaches an unreachable program point.
-  -  ``-fsanitize=unsigned-integer-overflow``: Unsigned integer
+  -  ``-fsanitize=unsigned-integer-overflow``: Unsigned integer overflow, where
-     overflows.
-Note that unlike signed integer overflow, unsigned integer is not undefined behavior.
-However, while it has well-defined semantics, it is often unintentional, so UBSan offers to catch it.
+     the result of an unsigned integer computation cannot be represented in its type.
+Unlike signed integer overflow, this is not undefined behavior, but it is often unintentional.
+This sanitizer does not check for lossy implicit conversions performed after such a computation
+     (see ``-fsanitize=implicit-conversion``).
   -  ``-fsanitize=vla-bound``: A variable-length array whose bound does not evaluate to a positive value.
   -  ``-fsanitize=vptr``: Use of an object whose vptr indicates that it is of